Deeper Commentary

 would not do so, on account of His perfect character.
 Because Christ felt

-such a sinner deep within Him, He even doubted if He really was the
+moment He even doubted if He really was the

 Messiah.
-This is how deeply, our Lord was our representative, this is how
+This is how deeply our Lord was our representative, this is how

 thoroughly He bare our own sins in His own body on the tree, this is how